 John Da Grosa Smith

 Mr. Smith is an advocate.
 Gritty.
 Hard-hitting.
 And innovative.
 Clients look to him to handle their most unique and critical matters.
 He focuses on litigating difficult, contentious, high-stakes, and high-profile cases.
-Mr. Smith handles major civil, regulatory, and select criminal matters in a range of areas including business disputes, products liability, securities, trust and estates, fiduciary litigation, bankruptcy contests and adversary proceedings, civil RICO, trade secrets, trademark and restrictive covenants, intellectual property, antitrust, and white-collar criminal defense.
+Mr. Smith handles complex civil, regulatory, and select criminal matters in a range of areas including business disputes, products liability, securities litigation and arbitration, securities regulatory and enforcement matters, trust and estates, fiduciary litigation, bankruptcy contests and adversary proceedings, civil RICO, trade secrets, trademark and restrictive covenants, intellectual property, antitrust, and white-collar criminal defense.

 For Mr. Smith, every situation is different.
 It’s critical for him to identify the distinct attributes and objectives of each representation.
 With this he’s able to tailor a strategic battle plan to ensure each step along the way is taken with purpose.
 Like Sun Tzu, Mr. Smith believes in winning first and then going to war.